betz/bona-fides/README.md

 How to?
 =======

-Warning: This script will download a few hundred megabytes of files while executing.
+Warning:- This scrip will download a few hundred megabytes of files while executing.

 - On a fresh mac install, install git, See at following link to download the DMG. http://code.google.com/p/git-osx-installer/downloads/list